rdiez/Tools/OfficeSoftwareAutomation/README.txt

   - AddLetterhead.vbs

-    Given a PDF file, generates a second PDF with extra content in the background (typically a letterhead or watermark) on all pages.
+    Given a PDF file, generates a second PDF with extra content in the background or foreground (typically a letterhead or watermark) on all pages.

   - ConvertWordToPDFWithBackground.vbs

-    Converts a Microsoft Word document to a PDF file, and then generates a second PDF file with extra content in the background (typically a letterhead or watermark) on all pages.
+    Converts a Microsoft Word document to a PDF file, and then generates a second PDF file with extra content in the background or foreground (typically a letterhead or watermark) on all pages.

   - CopyToOldVersionsArchive.vbs